T. R. Baalu: Political career

 T.R.
-Baalu was the Leader of DMK Parliamentary Party during the 15th Loksabha and 17th Lok Sabha and He also held the charge as Chairman of the Department Related Standing Committee of Parliament of the Ministry of Railways.
+Baalu is now the Leader of DMK Parliamentary Party in Lok Sabha and He also held the charge as Chairman of the Department Related Standing Committee of Parliament of the Ministry of Railways.
 In addition, Baalu was a member of several parliamentary committees like Ethics Committee, House Committee and Consultative Committee of Ministry of Finance.
 He is also a Member of International World Affairs Council (IWAC).

 In his political career Baalu went to jail over 20 times for participating in demonstrations and agitations for public cause.
-He came to political limelight when he was jailed for one year under MISA in 1976 for protesting against Emergency clamped in the country.
+He came to political limelight when he was jailed for one year under MISA along with DMK supremos Stalin, Maran and Dravidar Kazhagam leader K. Veeramani in 1976 for protesting against Emergency clamped in the country.
 He protested strongly against the midnight arrest and imprisonment of his party leader Karunanidhi on 30 June 2001.
 At that time, he was the union Minister of Environment, Forest and Climate Change.
 And it was the first time, a Cabinet Minister to be arrested by a State's Police Force.

+Personal life

-Baalu is married to Renuka Devi and Porkodi and he has three sons and two daughters.
-His first son, R.B.
-Raj Kumar, is the Chairman of Kings India Chemicals.
-His second son, Dr. T R B Rajaa is the incumbent MLA from Mannargudi Constituency elected from the 2011, 2016 and 2021 Tamil Nadu Legislative Assembly elections and the Secretary of the party's IT Wing.
-His third son, Selvakumar Baalu is the CEO of Twice group.
+Baalu was married to his long-term love Renuka Devi (died 2025) and later to his niece Porkkodi, and has three sons and two daughters.
+His second son T R B Rajaa (Renuka) is considered to be his political successor, having won 3 consecutive Tamil Nadu Assembly elections from their native constituency Mannargudi and now holds high offices both in the party (as DMK IT Wing Secretary) and the Tamil Nadu Government (as Industries, IP and Commerce Minister), while his other 2 sons Selvakumaar (Ren.), Rajkumar (Por.) and the eldest daughter Devi Kanchana (Por.) take care of the businesses and institution, while the younger Manonmani (Por.) previously worked as a reporter-journalist in Tamil news channels.

+Baalu's first wife Renuka Devi died on the 19th of August 2025 due to age-related ailments at the age of 79 with her husband, 2 sons and their family by her side.